Maybe it’s because my kids are teens and tweens now, but I feel like I don’t hear as many parents talking about sign language anymore.

 What is Sign Language?

-Sign language is the use of gestures, movement, and facial expressions to convey a speaker’s message to others who do not know or understand spoken language.
+Sign language is the use of gestures, movements, and facial expressions to convey a speaker’s message to others who do not know or understand spoken language.

 Sign languages are distinguished from spoken languages in that they have developed without any ongoing sound.
 Sign language is also referred to as an ‘interpreting system.’
 Sign languages share many common features with spoken languages.

 We use our hands, arms, and bodies in the same ways that we use our mouths and tongues to make sounds when we speak.
-The first known manual systems of communication were developed by deaf people in antiquity who used hand shapes, arm movements, finger flicks and facial expression to communicate.
+The first known manual systems of communication were developed by deaf people in antiquity who used hand shapes, arm movements, finger flicks, and facial expressions to communicate.

 It has been estimated that there are over 500 million signers worldwide.
 In fact, ASL is becoming increasingly popular worldwide with about 1 out of every 200 people learning it as their first language.

 There are many types of sign languages around the world – for example: British Sign Language (BSL) is used primarily in Great Britain; French Sign Language (LSF) is used primarily in France; Korean Sign Language (KSL) is used primarily in South Korea; Japanese Sign Language (JSL) is used primarily in Japan; and Thai Sign Language (TSL) is used primarily in Thailand.

 Developing Sign Language